-Notes: Not shown are 3 drug arrests for which race was not specified and 78 arrests for illegal equipment.
+Notes: Not shown are 1 drug arrest for which race was not specified and 47 arrests for illegal equipment.

 Hispanics are not shown separately, but are included among the white, black, and other categories.
 The underlying data do not distinguish between Hispanics and non-Hispanics.
+The "other drug" category includes arrests for barbiturates, hallucinogens, opiates other than heroin, and synthetic drugs.